We are all in this together. We will continue to work with the community throughout construction to lessen the impact on neighborhoods and businesses.

 Winter 2024 - Begin relocating utilities, tree clearing, and construction of bridge over Cicero Creek

 Fall 2025 - Final completion/roadway open to public

 The City is pursuing a multi-faceted funding strategy to pay for this critical and transformative infrastructure project.
 The strategy will leverage the City’s strong financial position that has been created from years of prudent fiscal management and from targeted growth strategies that provide more jobs, income, and property values to the City.
-More than $145 million in public/private investment in Noblesville took place in 2020 alone, which will contribute to the tax base and spread the impact of this project over a larger group of users and beneficiaries.
+More than $1 billion in private capital investment has been made in Noblesville since the beginning of 2020, which will contribute to the tax base and spread the impact of this project over a larger group of users and beneficiaries.
 To read the full funding plan, visit the FAQs page.